Chymyst/chymyst-core/docs/chymyst04.md

 Since each reaction body will have a fresh scope, new molecules and new reactions will be defined every time.
 This will create a recursive configuration of reactions, such as a linked list or a tree.

-We will now figure out how to use recursive molecules for implementing the merge-sort algorithm in `JoinRun`.
+We will now figure out how to use recursive molecules for implementing the merge-sort algorithm in `Chymyst`.

 The initial data will be an array of type `T`, and we will therefore need a molecule to carry that array.
 We will also need another molecule, `sorted()`, to carry the sorted result.